majguo/liberty-aad-oidc/blog.md

 	}
 }
 ```

-The source code is hosted on this [GitHub repo](https://github.com/majguo/liberty-aad-oidc), feel free to check it out and follow the  user guide to run the demo application used in this blog.

 ## Further considerations
 One of further considerations is to apply Json Web Token propagated from OpenID Connect Provider to secure downstream internal REST calls with a HTTP Authorization header.
 The access token can be accessed using the [com.ibm.websphere.security.openidconnect.PropagationHelper.getAccessToken()](https://github.com/OpenLiberty/open-liberty/blob/master/dev/com.ibm.ws.security.openidconnect.common/src/com/ibm/websphere/security/openidconnect/PropagationHelper.java) API and the ID token can be retrieved by refering to [com.ibm.ws.security.openidconnect.common.impl.PropagationHelperImpl.getSubjectAttributeObject()] API.